 Also of interest is that Woodstock has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Woodstock in 2010 was $30,232, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $120,928 for a family of four.
+The per capita income in Woodstock in 2010 was $33,951, which is wealthy relative to Georgia and the nation.
+This equates to an annual income of $135,804 for a family of four.
 However, Woodstock contains both very wealthy and poor people as well.

 The most common language spoken in Woodstock is English.
 Other important languages spoken here include Spanish and Vietnamese.